-The July 1, 2020 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2019 valuation.
+The July 1, 2021 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2020 valuation, with the exception of the valuation interest rate.
 The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2014 - June 30, 2018 Experience Study, which was approved by the State House Commission on July 2, 2020.
-The valuation is based on a 7.30% interest rate, which was recommended by the State Treasurer.
+The valuation interest rate was decreased from 7.30% to 7.00% as recommended by the State Treasurer.

-This valuation reflects plan provisions in effect as of July 1, 2020 and does not reflect the impact of any changes in benefits that may have been approved after the valuation date.
+This valuation reflects plan provisions in effect as of July 1, 2021 and does not reflect the impact of any changes in benefits that may have been approved after the valuation date.

-This report was prepared using census data and financial information as of July 1, 2020 provided by the Division of Pensions and Benefits and does not reflect any subsequent changes in the membership or the assets.
+This report was prepared using census data and financial information as of July 1, 2021 provided by the Division of Pensions and Benefits and does not reflect any subsequent changes in the membership or the assets.
 Events following the valuation date are not, and should not be, reflected in this report.
 Whereas there remains a lot of uncertainty, we continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the System.
 Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.

-The Appropriations Act of Fiscal Year 2020 reduced the State pension contribution from the Statutory amount of \$52,327,505 to \$36,610,000.
+The Appropriations Act of Fiscal Year 2021 reduced the State pension contribution from the Statutory amount of \$65,752,030 to \$51,287,000.

-The potential impact of the Appropriations Act of 2021 reduces the State pension contribution for Fiscal Year 2021 from the Statutory amount of \$65,752,030 to \$51,286,583 (78% of the Statutory contribution).
-This valuation reflects the potential impact of the Appropriations Act of 2021.
-The 78% appropriation amount represents a decrease from the 80% appropriation assumed in the prior actuarial valuation report.
+The potential impact of the Appropriations Act of 2022 increases the State pension contribution for Fiscal Year 2022 from the Statutory amount of \$67,072,099 to \$72,374,642 (107.91% of the Statutory contribution).
+This valuation reflects the potential impact of the Appropriations Act of 2022.
+The 107.91% appropriation amount represents an increase from the 100% appropriation assumed in the prior actuarial valuation report.

 Chapter 83, P.L.
 2016 calls for the State to make the required pension contributions on a quarterly basis in each fiscal year according to the following schedule: at least 25% by September 30, at least 50% by December 31, at least 75% by March 31, and at least 100% by June 30.
-As such, contributions are assumed to be made on a quarterly basis.
+As such, contributions are assumed to be made on a quarterly basis with the first contribution 15 months after the associated valuation date, with the exception of the FYE 2022 contribution.
+For FYE 2022 only, we assume that the entire contribution is made in a single payment on July 1, 2021 based on information provided by the DPB.